-1,350,000 Shares of Common Stock
+Shares of Common Stock

 This is the initial public offering of our common stock.
 Prior to this offering there has been no public market for our common stock.
-We are offering 1,350,000 shares of common stock.
-We currently expect the initial public offering price to be between \$5.40 and \$6.40 per share.
+We are offering shares of common stock.
+We currently expect the initial public offering price to be between \$ and \$ per share.

-We have applied to list our shares on the Nasdaq Capital Market, or Nasdaq, under the symbol "SQL."
+We plan to apply to list our common stock on the Nasdaq Capital Market, or Nasdaq, under the symbol " SQL ."